The Chronicle Herald: Graham Dennis era

 Graham W. Dennis took over as publisher of the newspaper in 1954, at age 26, after the death of his father, senator William Henry Dennis, who in turn had succeeded senator William Dennis in running the paper.
 He led the newspaper for the next half century.
 Dennis was proud of the paper's independence and rebuffed numerous offers to buy it.
 He was known as a humanistic employer interested in the welfare of his employees, stating that his proudest moment was the introduction of a pension plan for Herald staff.
 He had a reputation as an "old-school media baron" who set up bureaus across Canada and even one in London, England.
 Dennis considered the paper essential to effecting positive change in Nova Scotia and ensured that it was available across the province.

 In 1998 the company began producing a Sunday edition called The Sunday Herald, which ran until April 20, 2013.
 In 2004 The Chronicle-Herald and Mail-Star were merged to form the single The Chronicle Herald.
 In January 2004, The Chronicle Herald became the first newspaper in Canada, and one of only several in the world, to operate a WIFAG offset press.
 This development led to an increased use of colour, and changes in font and styling.

 In 2002 the historic Herald headquarters on Argyle Street was listed for sale for $15 million and sold by the Dennis family to the cable TV mogul Charles Keating.
 Keating died in 2005.
 In 2007 Argyle Developments Ltd. purchased the property from his estate.
 The Chronicle Herald moved in 2008 to one of the buildings on the ex-Maritime Life campus in Armdale.
-The former Herald buildings were demolished and the site was redeveloped as the Nova Centre, which houses the new Halifax Convention Centre.
+The former Herald buildings were demolished and the site was redeveloped as the Nova Centre, which houses the Halifax Convention Centre.

 In October 2008, The Chronicle Herald was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc., and was featured in Maclean's newsmagazine.

 On February 3, 2009, the paper laid off 24 employees, the first layoffs in the paper's 136-year history.
-The cuts represented approximately one quarter of its newsroom staff, but it remained the largest newsroom east of Montreal.
+The cuts represented approximately one quarter of its newsroom staff, but it nonetheless remained the largest newsroom east of Montreal.
 These cuts impacted the production department where nine employees were laid off.
 The company stated that these layoffs were the result of a decline in advertising due to the distress of the current economic situation.
-In 2014, the Herald issued layoff notices to another 20 newsroom employees.